 - The dollar amount of the gift

-- Your relationship with the donor (daughter, cousin, friend, etc.)
+- Your relationship to the donor (i.e., daughter, cousin, friend)

-- A statement from the donor stating that you do not need to repay the gift amount
+- A statement explaining that the borrower will not repay the gift funds

-- Where the gift money is coming from (investment account, checking account, savings account, etc.)
+- A statement describing where the gift money is coming from (an investment account, checking account, savings account, etc.)

 - The donor’s signature